-Given the unpredictability of the potential impact of the outbreak, there may be material uncertainties that cast doubt on the entity's ability to operate as a going concern.
+When making the going concern assessment, management takes into consideration the existing and anticipated effects of the current macroeconomic and geopolitical uncertainties on the entity's activities.
+These effects may result in material uncertainties that cast doubt on the entity's ability to operate as a going concern.
 NZ IAS 1.25 requires management, when preparing financial statements, to assess an entity's ability to continue as a going concern, and whether the going concern assumption is appropriate.
-In assessing whether the going concern assumption is appropriate, the standard requires an entity to consider all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
+In assessing whether the going concern assumption is appropriate, the standard requires an entity to consider all available information about the future, which is at least, but not limited to, 12 months from the end of the reporting period.
 When an entity is aware, in making its going concern assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern, it must disclose those uncertainties.

 Entities will need to disclose the significant judgements made in the assessment of the existence of a material uncertainty.
-This will be particularly relevant should the financial statements be prepared on a basis other than the going concern basis.

-When making that assessment, management takes into consideration the existing and anticipated effects of the outbreak on the entity's activities.
+When making that assessment, management takes into consideration the existing and anticipated effects of the macroeconomic and geopolitical uncertainty on the entity's activities.
 Management should consider all available information about the future that was obtained after the reporting date, up until the date of which the financial statements are issued in their assessment of going concern.
-This includes, but is not limited to, measures taken by governments and banks to provide relief to affected entities.
-These disclosures are equally as important, if not even more so, in situations when the going concern assumption is still applied but there is some doubt as to situations when the going concern assumption is not applied.
+As the NZASB clarified in its educational material on going concern disclosures, if management concludes that there are material uncertainties relating to the entity's ability to continue as a going concern, NZ IAS 1.25 requires the entity to disclose those uncertainties.
+If there are no material uncertainties, but significant judgement was required to arrive at this conclusion, this judgement is required to be disclosed in line with NZ IAS 1.122.